2018 visit by Recep Tayyip Erdoğan to Germany: Press conference

-To the press conference Erdoğan threatened no to show up, if Can Dündar the former Editor-in-chief of the Turkish newspaper Cumhuriyet would also take part.
+At the press conference, Erdoğan threatened not to show up, if Can Dündar the former Editor-in-chief of the Turkish newspaper Cumhuriyet would also take part.
 Can Dündar lives in German exile, but is wanted by the Turkish authorities.
-Eventually, Can Dündar decided not want to take part, in order to avoid a diplomatic spat.
-As Erdoğan had the word, he again demanded the extradition of Can Dündar for him being a criminal, to which Angela Merkel replied that in the case of Can Dündar, they had different points of view and that Dündar did not take part was Dündars decision, not the one of the German Government.
+Eventually, Can Dündar decided not want to take part to avoid a diplomatic spat.
+As Erdoğan had the word, he again demanded the extradition of Can Dündar for him being a criminal, to which Angela Merkel replied that in the case of Can Dündar, they had different points of view and the fact that Dündar did not take part was Dündars decision, not that of the German Government.

-During the press conference a journalist was pulled out from the crowd for wearing a T-shirt with the slogan liberty for journalists in the Turkish language.
+During the press conference, a journalist was pulled out from the crowd for wearing a T-shirt with the slogan liberty for journalists in the Turkish language.
 The German authorities defended themselves that it was not allowed to wear a T-shirt with a political slogan during the press conference.